Upleveling financial calculators

 How might we help users

-1. enter large numbers quickly and
+1. Enter large numbers quickly and

-2. understand the key information
+2. Understand the key information

 without being overwhelmed by raw data?